jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 the de facto package manager for Jsonnet.
 It vendors libraries from Git repositories and tracks them in `jsonnetfile.json`and its corresponding lockfile `jsonnetfile.lock.json`.

-To get started, initialize the directory with the `jb init`:
+To get started, initialize the directory:

+`$ jb init`

 ```json
 {